 If this is something fairly long term, there’s no better time for Scandella to heal up than the upcoming Olympic break.
 In 55 games this season, Minnesota’s 2008 second round selection has scored three goals and 13 assists for 16 points and a team-best plus-10 rating.
 Gone Puck Wild will keep you updated as the situation develops.

-Topics: Marco Scandella
+Tags: Marco Scandella